-Welcome to Air Force ROTC Detachment 610, where our mission is to, "Educate, develop, and commission leaders of character for tomorrow's Air and Space Force".
+Welcome to Air Force ROTC Detachment 610, where our mission is to, "Educate, develop, and commission leaders of character for tomorrow's Air Force and Space Force".
 The goal of the Air Force ROTC program is to deliver a world-class leadership curriculum designed to challenge students both in the classroom and through practical application.
-Ultimately, we want to develop outstanding leaders who commission into the United States Air Force upon graduation.
+Ultimately, we want to develop outstanding leaders who commission as second lieutenants upon graduation.

 Detachment 610 is unique in that we are located at both North Dakota State University and the University of North Dakota.
 Students at either of these two institutions may enroll in Air Force ROTC.
 Additionally, students enrolled at MSU-Moorhead, Concordia College, UM-Crookston, Park University at Grand Forks Air Force Base, or Mayville State University may join AFROTC Detachment 610, but will attend AFROTC courses at NDSU or UND.

 Scholarships are typically available to High School Students through the Air Force ROTC High School Scholarship Program (application-based) and to college students enrolled in AFROTC through the In-College Scholarship Program (nomination-based).